Md-Adnaan23/To-Do-List/README.md

-# 📝 Basic To-Do List Web App
+# 📝 To-Do List Web App

-A simple and responsive **To-Do List web application** that helps users manage daily tasks easily.
-Users can add tasks, mark them as completed, and remove tasks when they are done.
+A simple and responsive **To-Do List web application** for managing daily tasks.
+Users can add tasks, mark them as completed, and delete tasks when they are no longer needed.

 ## 🚀 Features